Balinese art: Keliki miniature painting

 In the 1990s, miniature paintings emerged from Keliki, a small village north of Ubud, led by a local farmer I Ketut Sana.
 The sizes range from as small as 2 x 3 inches to as large as 10 x 15 in.
 I Ketut Sana learnt to paint from I Gusti Nyoman Sudara Lempad from Ubud and from I Wayan Rajin from Batuan.
 He combined the line drawing of Lempad and the details of the Batuan school.
 Every inch of the space is covered with minute details of Balinese village life and legends drawn in ink and colored with watercolor.
 The outcome is a marriage between the youthfulness of the Ubud school and the details of the Batuan School.
 The Keliki artists were proud of their patience in painting minute details of every object that occupied the drawing space.

 Illustrated on the left is a drawing by I Lunga (c.
 1995) depicting the story of Rajapala.
 Rajapala is often referred to as the first Balinese voyeur or “peeping Tom.”
 According to the story, Rajapala catches sight of a group of celestial nymphs bathing in a pool.
 He approaches stealthily, and without their knowledge, steals the skirt (kamben) of the prettiest, Sulaish.
 As her clothing contains magical powers enabling her to fly, the nymph cannot return home.
 Rajapala offers to marry her.
 She accepts on the condition that she will return to heaven after the birth of a child.
 With time, she and Rajapala have a healthy young son.
 Years pass, and one day, Sulaish accidentally discovers her clothing hidden in the kitchen.
 Understanding that she has been tricked, she takes leave of her husband and son and goes back to her heavenly abode.

 Major artists from the Keliki Artist School are Sang Ketut Mandera (Dolit), I Ketut Sana, I Wayan Surana, I Lunga, I Wayan Nengah, I Made Ocen, Gong Juna, I Made Widi, I Wayan Lanus, I Wayan Lodra, Ida Bagus Putra, Gusti Ngurah Putra Riong and many others.

 Other Schools of Painting

 Fingerprint painting

-A Balinese of royal descent, I Gusti Ngurah Gede Pemecutan makes his paintings by fingerprints.
-If we use the brush technique, we can brush it off if needed, but the fingerprint technique should place every dot precisely.
-His fingerprint paintings have no signature but have a lot of his fingerprints.
-The fingerprint painting technique is regarded as part of the pointillism painting technique (with the brush).
+I Gusti Ngurah Gede Pemecutan, a Balinese artist of royal descent, produces paintings using his fingerprints rather than a brush.
+The technique requires individual dots to be placed directly on the surface.
+His fingerprint paintings are unsigned, with the fingerprints themselves forming the painted image.
+The method has been compared with pointillism.